SAPInsideTrackBrisbane/sitbne-site-generator/README.md

      siteDescription: "A Casper themed GatsbyJS stater based on the Advanced Starter.", // Website description used for RSS feeds/meta description tag.
      siteCover: "/images/blog-cover.jpg", // Optional, the cover image used in header for home page.
-     siteNavigation: true, // If navigation is enabled the Menu button will be visible
-     //siteBanner:"Register now for our upcoming event on February 27th", // Site Banner
+     siteNavigation: true, // If navigation is enabled the Menu button will be visible siteBanner:"Register now for our upcoming event on February 27th", // Site Banner
-     //siteBannerUrl: "/february-2019", //Path to page to navigate from Site Banner
+     siteBannerUrl: "/february-2019", //Path to page to navigate from Site Banner
      siteRss: "/rss.xml", // Path to the RSS file.
      siteRssAuthor: "Casper User", // The author name used in the RSS file
      // siteFBAppID: "1825356251115265", // optional, sets the FB Application ID for using app insights